daizutabi/ivory/docs/tutorial/tuning.md

 #File rectangle/suggest.py {%=/examples/rectangle/suggest.py%}

-The `suggest_hidden_sizes()` function has some logic but the `suggest_lr()` function is too simple to define a function.
+The `suggest_hidden_sizes()` function has some logic but the code of the `suggest_lr()` function is too simple to define a function.
 You may not want to write such a function.
 Ivory can do that for you.
 You can pass key-iterable pairs to the `client.create_study()` function instead of key-callable pairs.

 ### tuple, range, Range

-A tuple, range, or [Range](../task#range) instance represent parameter ranges.
+A tuple, range, or [Range](../task#range) instance represents parameter range.

 ```python
 study = client.create_study('torch', lr=(1e-3, 1e-2))